slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 3. Verify that you see (**TBD**) pathRel.html, pathRoot.html, server.shtml, css and images folders.
 4. Select File > Project Settings... to invoke Project Settings dialog.
 If a Base URL is specified, delete it.
 5. Verify informational text is displayed in empty field.
 Click OK.
-6. Open pathRel.html, start Live Preview using File > Live Preview, and verify that page renders correctly in browser.
+6. Open pathRel.html, start Live Preview using File > Live Preview.
+7. If you trashed prefs, you'll get an info dialog explaining how Live Preview works.
+Click OK.
+8. Mac only: after a few seconds you should get a dialog saying you need to relaunch Chrome.
+Click "Relaunch".
+Chrome should relaunch and open the page.
+9. Verify that page renders correctly in browser.
-7. Open File menu, verify Live Preview has a check mark next to it, then click it to toggle off Live Preview.
+10. Open File menu, verify Live Preview has a check mark next to it, then click it to toggle off Live Preview.
-8. Open pathRoot.html and click Live Preview (lightning bolt) icon on right side of menu bar.
+11. Open pathRoot.html and click Live Preview (lightning bolt) icon on right side of menu bar.
-9. Verify that page is opened in browser, but with no CSS or images.
+12. Verify that page is opened in browser, but with no CSS or images.
 Click Live Preview icon to disconnect Live Preview.
-10. Open server.shtml and start Live Preview.
+13. Open server.shtml and start Live Preview.
 Verify Project Settings dialog is invoked with warning message indicating a Base URL is required.
-11. Enter the URL that maps to the project on your server (e.g. http://localhost/).
+14. Enter the URL that maps to the project on your server (e.g. http://localhost/).
 Click OK.
-12. Verify that page renders correctly in browser.
+Verify that page renders correctly in browser.

-* open page with site-root relative paths with server

-* edit CSS
-* edit HTML, then Save
+15. In Brackets, set the cursor in the `<body>` tag, hit Cmd/Ctrl-E, and verify that it shows a single body rule.
+16. Edit the background color for the <body> tag in the inline editor (#D90 is a nice color).
+Verify that the color changes in Chrome as you type.
+Also verify that the CSS file is added to the working set with the dirty bit set.
+17. Hit Cmd/Ctrl-E. Verify that the inline editor closes.
+18. Make an edit to some text in HTML page that is visible in browser.
+Verify that text has not yet changed in browser.
+19. Use Cmd/Ctrl-S to save changes to HTML file.
+Verify that changes to HTML file are changed in browser and unsaved CSS changes are still shown in browser.
+20. Undo changes in HTML file and save to get back to original state.